gabeklein/expressive-mvc/README.md

 <h2 id="concept-destruct">Destructuring</h2>

-Not only can you destructure easily enough, with two reserved keys `get` and `set`, we can still retrieve and update values even after doing so.
+Not only can you destructure easily enough, with two reserved keys `get` and `set`, we can still retrieve and update values after doing so.

-> These are the same, just a circular reference to full `state`.
+> Both are the same, just a circular reference to `state`.
 Use whatever makes the most sense semantically.

 ```jsx
 const AboutMe = () => {